-Damon Bosetti will participate in a panel on “Horticultural SSL evolution from product advancements to grower adoption” at our Horticultural Lighting Conference Oct.
+The expanded HortiCann Light + Tech Conference will feature a panel discussion on “Horticultural SSL evolution from product advancements to grower adoption” on Oct.
 31 in Denver, CO.
-We look forward to having him share his knowledge on developing resources for commercial end users, the impact of incentive programs, and how the solid-state lighting (SSL) industry has responded to the call for efficient, high-quality products in this field.
+We look forward to hearing the panelists viewpoints and experience on developing resources for commercial end users, the impact of incentive programs, and how the solid-state lighting (SSL) industry has responded to the call for efficient, high-quality products in this field.

 LEDs Magazine: Standards and metrics seem to create a little “heat” when there are multiple proposed methodologies on the table.
 Is there any instance of that happening with regard to developing the updated Horticultural Lighting Technical Requirements, or have you mainly seen agreement between stakeholders?